About Hidden Travel

-Writer, photographer and branding expert Stephen W. Brock is the author of Hidden Travel: The Way to More and has written for National Geographic, Matador and many others, in addition to his popular website on the intersection of travel and creativity, www.ExploreYourWorlds.com.
+Writer, photographer and branding expert Stephen W. Brock is the author of Hidden Travel: The Secret to Extraordinary Trips and has written for National Geographic, Matador and many others, in addition to his popular website on the intersection of travel and creativity, www.ExploreYourWorlds.com.
 He has traveled to over 50 countries in search of hidden places, unlikely encounters and great gelato.
 He helps travelers and explorers of all levels to think differently about travel by connecting the world around them with the world within them.
 He lives near Seattle, Washington with his wife and favorite traveling companion (who fortunately is the same person).

 Stephen W. Brock bio (long)

 Writer, photographer and branding expert Stephen W. Brock has traveled to over 50 countries in search of hidden places, unlikely encounters and great gelato.
-Through his website, www.ExploreYourWorlds.com and his book, Hidden Travel: The Way to More, he helps travelers and explorers connect where they go with what they love most.
+Through his website, www.ExploreYourWorlds.com and his book, Hidden Travel: The Secret to Extraordinary Trips, he helps travelers and explorers connect where they go with what they love most.
 To paraphrase an old branding line, he doesn’t make people’s trips.
 He makes people’s trips better.
 He does so by helping them to focus on what truly matters and to think in new, unexpected ways about travel and life.

 As one of the nation’s leading branding practitioners, Brock’s job is to see things differently.
 He works with some of the country’s top corporations and nonprofit organizations to help them articulate the hidden essence of a company and the deep emotional bonds people form with brands.
 He has combined this professional expertise with almost 40 years traveling the world to reveal a different way to think about travel and to help people connect the world in them with the world around them.
 He writes and photographs for multiple travel publications such as National Geographic, Matador and others, as well as at www.ExploreYourWorlds.com.